vknarayan/zookeeper-cluster-in-docker-swarm/README.md

 3. zookeeper logs:

 By default, zookeeper container writes logs to stdout.
 To change this to write to log file, set the environment variable ZOO_LOG4J_PROP to INFO,ROLLINGFILE.
 This can be done in stack.yml.
 This will write the logs in "/logs" folder in the container.
 This can be mapped to host folder ( eg., /home/orange/myzookeeper) using a bind mount in stack.yml file.
+The myzookeeper folder on the host should be available before deploying zookeeper.
 To solve the folder permission problem, make necessary changes in the docker_entrypoint.sh present in the root folder of the container and overwrite it in the Dockerfile.

 4. zookeeper metrics:

-metrics turned on by default. metricbeat knows the end points to collect metrics.
+metrics turned on by default. metricbeat knows the end points to collect metrics. metricbeat is installed on the docker host.
+It collects metrics from the ports 2181, 2182 & 2183, which are linked to container port 2181 respectively.
+Metricbeat has to be run on all docker hosts in the swarm.

 metricbeat configuration: